 I thought it was about time to get my thoughts on the subject of the gluten issue out there.
-Honestly, I do not like to care too much about what other people think about nutrition.
-In the end, most of the people out there are simply selling their uneducated beliefs.
-Nonetheless, I got a bit bothered by the fact that so many proclaimed health and wellness bloggers shame the gluten-free diet, entirely neglecting the fact that some of us truly cannot have gluten in their diet.
+Most of the people out there are simply selling their uneducated beliefs.
+I got a bit sad about the fact that so many proclaimed health and wellness bloggers shame the gluten-free diet, entirely neglecting the fact that some of us truly cannot have gluten in their diet.
 In addition, these people are also completely ignoring the current research and are only picking out what they want to hear in order to justify their own consumption.

-As a little disclaimer, I must say I am one of those health and wellness enthusiasts without a legit education in the proclaimed field.
+As a little disclaimer, I must say I am simply a health and wellness enthusiast without a legit education in the proclaimed field.
 That is why I encourage you to do your own research, ask a health care professional or talk to your trusted nutritionist.
 I’ve included the studies, I am drawing my facts from at the bottom of this article.
 Surely, you can send those to your doctor to get an educated opinion as well.
-However, it is truly time for on opposing opinion when it comes to the gluten issue.
+However, it is truly time for an opposing thought when it comes to the gluten issue.

-I myself became aware of the fact that I am not doing as well with eating gluten containing products a couple of years ago.
-Hence, I started on quitting gluten containing products all on my own.
+I myself became aware of the fact that I am not doing as well with eating gluten-containing products a couple of years ago.
+Hence, I started on quitting gluten-containing products all on my own.
 I felt a huge difference in my stomach’s sensitivity and eliminated quite a lot of stomach aches.
-However, to make sure I wasn’t simply imagining all of this, I got tested by a doctor who specialises in allergies and intolerances.
-Finally, he confirmed my intuition and proofed that I might have this new age problem of a gluten-intolerance.
-I call it new age because it is an area which is only starting to be explored and researched.
+However, to make sure I wasn’t simply imagining all of this, I got tested by a doctor who specializes in allergies and intolerances.
+Finally, he confirmed my intuition and proofed that I might have this new age problem of gluten-intolerance.
+I call it new age because it is an area that is only starting to be explored and researched.

 What is Gluten?